 Quick comparison: Wispr Flow vs. VoiceScriber

-• Cross‑platform: Works on Mac, Windows, and iOS—including a voice keyboard on iPhone.
+- Cross‑platform: Works on Mac, Windows, iOS, and Android, with a voice keyboard on iPhone.
 (Wispr Flow Downloads)

 Where Wispr Flow may not fit

-• Cloud dependency: Wispr's own policy says "Transcription always occurs on the cloud."
+- Cloud dependency: Wispr's own policy says "Transcription always occurs on the cloud."
 That means your audio is sent to Wispr servers (encrypted in transit/at rest) and you'll rely on connectivity for dictation.
 (Wispr Flow Data Controls) For a direct comparison of how Wispr Flow performed against six other apps in a strict Airplane Mode test, see which transcription apps work offline.
+For current Pro cost, Privacy Mode, and iOS review data, see the Wispr Flow pricing and review.
 For a side-by-side breakdown of Wispr Flow vs Otter.ai on pricing, privacy, and offline mode, see our dedicated comparison.

 Why many teams choose an offline alternative